julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, February 07, 2025.
+Saturday, February 08, 2025.
 Quote of the day:

-> "I can resist everything except temptation." - Oscar Wilde
+> "It is by acts and not by ideas that people live." - Harry Emerson Fosdick